 As of May 10, 2023, the Company had restored all its operations and IT systems and has taken steps to further secure all systems to help prevent a similar occurrence in the future.
-The Company continues to work with its insurance providers to process claims under its policies, related to the incremental costs incurred to restore operations and IT systems and lost revenue.
-Insurance proceeds received to date have been recorded as reduction to operating costs in the consolidated statement of income.
+The Company worked with its insurance providers to process claims under its policies, related to the incremental costs incurred to restore operations and IT systems and lost revenue.
+Insurance proceeds received have been recorded as a reduction to operating costs in the consolidated statement of income.